Get A Quote

 • Water resistance: Outdoor electrical outlets also have watertight covers to protect the outlet even while the cord is plugged in.
 That means you can leave your deck lighting plugged in all summer long without worrying about rain or overnight condensation.
 Of course, indoor outlets have no such protection, but they also don’t typically need it.

-Remember that it’s not enough to have an outdoor-rated outlet — you’ll also need to ensure the plug or extension cord you’re using is safe for outdoor use.
+Remember that having an outdoor-rated outlet is not enough—you’ll also need to ensure that the plug or extension cord you’re using is safe for outdoor use.

 Buying Outdoor and Indoor Electrical Wires